The gator CLI

 Non default namespace example

-This is an example setup where we include a namespace
+This is an example setup where we include a namespace in a manifest.yaml that we plan on passing to gator expand.

 apiVersion: expansion.gatekeeper.sh/v1alpha1